Health & Wellness

 Here are some questions to consider: How did you or your family come to be American?
 Did you or your family immigrate to America?
 What was the experience like?
 How was America the same or different from your native country?
-What were the hopes, dreams, and reality of the journey or the destination?
+If you came by choice, what were the hopes, dreams, and reality of the journey or the destination?

 Click/tap here for additional inspiration, prompts, and examples

 Make a recording of yourself singing in your native language or humming a tune.
 You can even ask your parents and siblings to join.
 And feel free to use your phone’s voice memo app or video option to make the process super easy.
 You can also write the lyrics and send them to us.
 We welcome all styles of submissions.

 To submit, please email us at email@example.com.